Does Medicare Cover Assisted Living?

 DOES MEDICARE PROVIDE FOR ASSISTED LIVING FACILITIES?

 No, Assisted living facilities are often referred to as Long Term Care Facilities.
-These facilities cater to individuals requiring non-medical custodial care and aid with daily activities that they can not perform on their own, unassisted.
-These ADL (Activities of Daily Living) consists of Dressing, Bathing, Medication Management, Getting in and Out of a Chair or a Bed, Walking independently, Going to the Restroom, and Eating.
+These facilities serve individuals requiring non-medical custodial care and assist with daily activities they cannot perform on their own.
+These ADLs (Activities of Daily Living) include Dressing, Bathing, Medication Management, getting in and out of a Chair or a Bed, Walking Independently, going to the Restroom, and eating.

-Many individuals have a separate Long-Term Care Policy that they plan to use to cover the projected costs of Assisted Living down the road.
-That is because Medicare does not pay for assisted living, and honestly, it was never designed to.
+Many individuals have a separate Long-Term Care Policy they plan to use to cover the projected costs of Assisted Living in the future.
+That is because Medicare does not cover assisted living, and it was never designed to.
 It was envisioned as Health Insurance, not Custodial Care.

-Care centered around helping with the activities of daily living is not considered medically necessary when it does not result from a medical condition.
+Care focused on activities of daily living is not considered medically necessary when it does not result from a medical condition.
 Thus, it falls outside the scope of the federal health insurance program.

 ISN'T EVERYTHING THE SAME WHEN IT COMES TO ASSISTED LIVING?

 In general, Nursing Homes or Skilled Nursing facilities are appropriate for individuals with complex medical needs that require constant monitoring and medical supervision.
-These patients are expected to recover in short order at which time they will be released and can return to their own homes and skilled nursing care and are expected to recover to full functionality in relatively short order.
+These patients are expected to recover in the near term, at which time they will be discharged to return home and skilled nursing care.
+They are expected to regain full functionality in relatively short order.

-Assisted Living is defined as a location where residents cannot perform all of the seven Activities of Daily Living.
-In ALF (Assisted Living Facilities) the residents only receive non-medical assistance and personal care.
-Most typically, the only thing that prevents the majority of ALF residents is the fact that they are unable to execute each of the seven Activities of Daily Living independently and on their own.
-These are the tasks that prevent the beneficiary from living on their own safely and independently.
+Assisted Living is defined as a setting where residents are unable to perform all seven Activities of Daily Living.
+In ALFs (Assisted Living Facilities), residents receive only non-medical assistance and personal care.
+Typically, the only thing preventing most ALF residents is their inability to perform all seven Activities of Daily Living independently.
+These are the tasks that prevent the beneficiary from living safely and independently.

 WHAT YOU CAN EXPECT MEDICARE TO PAY FOR?